uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 Yes, the DELETE request is present in Rest Assured.
 In real-time testing, we use the DELETE method when we want to remove a specific resource from the server, like deleting a user or an order by its ID.
 In Rest Assured, it’s done using the .delete() method, just like we use .get() or .post(), This sends a DELETE request to remove the user with ID 101.
 It’s mainly used to verify whether the API correctly deletes data and returns the proper response code (like 200, 202, or 204).

+42 Were you hardcoding the bearer token?

-42 No, I never hardcode the bearer token directly in my test scripts because it’s not a good practice — tokens can expire and it also creates a security risk, In my framework, I maintain the bearer token in a generic and reusable way.
+No, I never hardcode the bearer token directly in my test scripts because it’s not a good practice — tokens can expire and it also creates a security risk, In my framework, I maintain the bearer token in a generic and reusable way.
 Usually, I create a separate utility class or a method in the BaseClass that fetches the token dynamically before test execution.
 For example, I first hit the authentication API (like a login endpoint) using Rest Assured to get the token, store it in a variable or a static field, and then reuse that token across all API requests.
 Sometimes, I also keep the token in a properties file or environment file if it’s valid for a longer duration.
 But in most real-time projects, I prefer fetching it dynamically before test execution using a @BeforeSuite method in TestNG, so it’s available globally for all tests, This makes the framework flexible, avoids manual token updates, and keeps the code more maintainable and secure.

 43 How you were getting bearer token from developer?